simonbesnard1/gedidb/doc/user/faq.rst

 What are the main features of gediDB?
 -------------------------------------

-GediDB is a [tile]DB-based tool designed to manage, query, and analyze large-scale GEDI data.
+GediDB is a tileDB-based tool designed to manage, query, and analyze large-scale GEDI data.
 Its main features include:

 - Efficient storage and querying of GEDI shot data with geospatial capabilities.
 - Automated data loading and processing with support for GEDI L2A, L2B, L4A, and L4C products.